Poppy Seed Cake

-Made with baking pantry staples, sour cream, and poppy seeds, this Poppy Seed Cake is light and moist, with a sweet but nutty flavor and a little bit of texture thanks to the poppy seeds.
-This classic recipe is perfect for brunch or a light dessert year round, and great for anyone celebrating the Jewish new year Rosh Hashanah.
+I developed this recipe for Poppy Seed cake using pantry staples, sour cream, and poppy seeds.
+It’s light and moist, with a sweet but nutty flavor and a little bit of texture thanks to the poppy seeds.
+This classic recipe is perfect for brunch or a light dessert year-round, and great for anyone celebrating the Jewish New Year, Rosh Hashanah.

-Poppy seed cake is one of those desserts that is not nearly as popular as it should be – it seems to be one that parents and grandparents loved that’s being forgotten.
-So I’m here to bring it back because it is a simple classic cake, good anytime, all year round.
-My mom always made it for the Jewish new year.
+Poppy seed cake is one of those desserts that is not nearly as popular as it should be โ it seems to be one that parents and grandparents once loved, thatโs being forgotten.
+So, Iโm here to bring it back!
+It’s a simple classic cake that my mom always made for the Jewish New Year and it’s good all year round.

 Poppy seeds are a traditional ingredient in Jewish cooking, often seen on challah bread instead of sesame seeds and also in Hamantaschen cookies and rugelach.
 Poppy seed cakes are popular throughout Eastern Europe and Israel and often enjoyed for Purim, Hanukkah, and Rosh Hashanah.